-1. He served in the military Revolutionary War in 1792.
+1. Military in 1792: Revolutionary War.
 5 He appears on the list of veterans who are telling for pensions.

-2. He served in the military Pennsylvania Cavalry in 1812 in , , PA.
+2. Military in 1812 in , , PA: Pennsylvania Cavalry.
 The notes from the National Society U.S. Daughters of 1812

 1812 Ancestor Index pg 296